ml-archive/blog/source/our-stacks/ios/index.md

 iOS developers at Nodes build user-centric applications and extensions which are distributed on the App Store or through enterprise distribution platforms.

-We deliver a range of applications for different platforms and devices like the iPhone, iPad, Apple Watch or Apple TV.
+We deliver a range of applications for different platforms and devices like the iPhone, iPad, Apple Watch and Apple TV.

 ### Tasks
  - Writing business and view logic with testability in mind